krolinventions/wanderlust/doc/attacks.md

 Mitigation: We monitor the location distribution of never seen before nodes on a link after an initial warmup period.
 If this location distribution is skewed too much we cut the link.

+## Single act node
+If a node joins the network for the first time, swaps his location with another node that wants it and then leaves he will have reduced the entropy in the available addresses.
+The node he swapped with agreed to the swap because he got a location closer to his neighbors.
+The node that leaves takes the address that balances the swap with it.

+Mitigation: We need to make sure we keep enough entropy in the network.
+This can be done by periodically and randomly modifying a nodes location a little bit.
+The small change will not significantly impact routing but the added entropy will hopefully keep the network healthy.

 ## Evil core router
-A centrally connected node that passes a lot of traffic can decide to drop traffic from a certain target.
+A centrally connected node that passes a lot of traffic can decide to drop traffic from or to a certain target.
+This does not have to be all traffic, a packet loss of 10% would already be very annoying.

-Mitigation: This will be discovered quickly and the evil node can be disconnected on the link level
+Mitigation: This is actually quite hard to determine, as the attacker can invent any number of surrounding nodes (sybil) and let those take the blame.
+We also don't want an attacker to be able to determine the network topology.
+FIXME

 ## General Defense
 For attacks that destabilize the network we should always be able to pinpoint the link the attacks come from.
 The attackers can then be tracked down on the link level and/or disconnected.